What Is Cloud Hosting?

 Cloud hosting offers greater power and flexibility when compared to shared hosting, but it is also more expensive.

-Cloud hosting and shared hosting use two very different approaches when it comes to powering websites.
+Cloud hosting and shared hosting use two very different approaches when it comes to power websites.
 A cloud-powered website draws computing resources from multiple virtual servers while shared hosting often accommodates dozens or even hundreds of sites on a single server.
 This has two major consequences:

 1. Shared hosting is much more affordable since multiple users share the cost of a single server.
-As such, you can buy a premium shared hosting plan without breaking the bank or you can even get a free web hosting and start building your website without any upfront investment.
+As such, you can buy a premium shared hosting plan without breaking the bank or you can even get free web hosting and start building your website without any upfront investment.

 2. Cloud hosting is much more reliable since multiple virtual servers power a single website.
 So if one virtual server goes down, the site will remain operational.
 In contrast, if a shared hosting server goes down, so do all websites that are hosted on that physical server.